 In previous posts, you have learned how to come up with effective goals.
 To recap, you know goals need to be S.M.A.R.T.
 Smart goals are those that are specific, measurable, achievable, relevant and time-based.
 If you need more information about goals, read our previous blog post here.

-Even though goals are extremely important while planning your mobile marketing campaign, you need to determine your strategy as well.
+Even though goals are extremely important while planning your mobile marketing campaign, you need to know how to determine your mobile marketing campaign strategy as well.
 Goals are simply the what while the strategy is the how.

 In relation to your bank’s mobile marketing campaign, your Six W’s are: